Behavioral Review

 A behavioral review looks at the point where a flow stops guiding and starts obscuring.
 It identifies where state, requirements, documents, validation flags, and next actions are available somewhere in the system but not translated clearly enough for the user to finish.

-For a product, growth, operations, or engineering team, the practical question is where the assistant needs to read the user’s position in the flow, translate the blocker, and close with an action specific enough to complete.
+Applied to intake, onboarding, and application flows, that standard turns a vague drop-off or completion concern into a practical product question: where should the assistant read the user’s position in the flow, translate the blocker, and close with an action specific enough to complete?

 Scenario